This is EXCLUSIVE content from our book, How To Travel With Kids (Without Losing Your Mind)

 If your child is potty trained, you’ll want to bring along a portable potty seat.
 We also tend to bring along a few pull-ups, just in case; these can be especially helpful if you’re on a long day of walking tours, bus rides, etc. Our son was potty training during our trip, and we would generally just put him in a pull-up when we were out for long stretches of time, ensuring we didn’t have to deal with the hassle of cleaning up big messes.
 (Traveling with a potty-training child is a whole other post!)

 A final point of discussion: How should you pack your airplane carry-on bags?

 Want to get more packing tips and a printable comprehensive packing list?
 Download our book today.

 Thank you for reading our article!
 We have provided a preview of what you’ll get in our book, How to Travel With Kids (Without Losing Your Mind).
-You’ll get more packing tips, our printable packing list and so much more!
+You will get the remaining 4 tips in the book plus so much more